 The City Manager shall determine which department or staff person will serve as liaison to each CAG when appropriate, feasible, and within budgetary limitations.
-The staff liaison provides professional, neutral advice based on their expertise and experience.
+The staff liaison provides professional support, coordination, and communication based on their expertise, experience, and knowledge of City matters.
 They offer guidance, continuity, insight into City policy and set the agenda in coordination with the chair.
 Staff shall participate in all CAG discussions; however, shall not vote on matters.